When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Identity theft or financial fraud

-Traumatic events often necessitate professional support.
+Traumatic events often require professional support.
 When to seek mental health support after trauma includes:

 Recent Traumatic Events: